nimrodshn/btree/README.md

 [![Build status](https://github.com/nimrodshn/btree/actions/workflows/build.yml/badge.svg)](https://github.com/nimrodshn/btree/actions)

-**IMPORTANT**

-This project is ongoing and is considered a work-in-progress for educational purposes.

 A **persistent** B+Tree implementation, designed as an index for a key value store, inspired by [SQLite](https://www.sqlite.org/index.html).

 ## Design